DataONEorg/Education/_lessons/index.md

 ---
-title: Lesson title
+title: Moving the lessons to github
 update: Sept.
 20, 2016
 layout: slides
 ---

 # It's working!

-- The lesson goes in `docs/lesson_name.md`
+- Each lesson is its own `lesson_name.md` file in the github repository
+- The maintainer ensures that the github pages are built from the `master` branch
-- That's it.
+- That's it

 ---